 Boston College partners with the Leadership for Licensure Program for Superintendents (LLPS) which is comprised of the Massachusetts Association of School Superintendents (MASS), and Teachers 21.

-PLEASE NOTE: Our LLPS partners are applying for Massachusetts Department of Elementary and Secondary Education (ESE) licensure approval in Spring of 2013.
+PLEASE NOTE: Our LLPS partners and the PSAP program has received licensure approval from the Massachusetts Department of Elementary and Secondary Education (ESE).

 Boston College's Ed.D. program is an active member of the Carnegie Project on the Education Doctorate (CPED), a national effort by 55 institutions to reform and strengthen the education doctorate.